FelipeFcosta/Best-Movies/README.md

 # Top-Movies

-The app shows a list of the top-rated movies of the moment, the data is fetched from the TMDB Api.
+The app shows a list of the top-rated movies at the moment, the data is fetched from the TMDB Api.

 <p align="center">
   <img src="/.github/images/movies-list.png" width="250" />